RyansOpenSauceRice/Swipe-My-Roof/docs/satellite_imagery.md

 1. Calculates the optimal zoom level based on the building's bounding box
 2. Fetches the appropriate tile(s) from the selected provider
-3. Crops the tile(s) to show just the building with a buffer
+3. Crops the tile(s) to show just the building with a buffer (fixed ratio of extra space around the building)
 4. Analyzes the image to extract dominant colors (for roof color suggestions)

+**Important constraints:**
+- Users cannot move, rotate, or zoom the imagery
+- Each building is presented in isolation with a fixed view
+- The building is shown with a consistent buffer ratio around it
+- The user's task is simply to confirm or reject the proposed roof color

 ## Adding Custom Providers